bgamari/ghc-wiki-import/extended-plugins-proposal.md

 The proposal is the same as [
-Edsko's Frontend Plugin Proposal](https://ghc.haskell.org/trac/ghc/wiki/FrontendPluginsProposal) with minor changes.
+Edsko's Frontend Plugin Proposal](FrontendPluginsProposal) with minor changes.

 - Instead of implementing it as a different kind of plugin this solution uses the pre-existing [